MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/sample-powershell-script-to-query-smbios-locally.md

 # Sample PowerShell script to query SMBIOS locally

-List of ChassisTypes copied from DMTF\\SBIOS latest specification document
+The following list of ChassisTypes is copied from the latest DMTF SMBIOS specification.

 ```
 # Set-ExecutionPolicy or Script Signing documentation needs to be reviewed